vault713/grinbox/README.md

 Sending invalid signatures to the relay GET/POST slate REST APIs (see below) will result in a 401 error.

-## Post Slate
+### Post Slate

-Back to the example of Alice and Bob.
+Back to the example of Alice and Bob in the overview.
 Alice and Bob both have generated keys and signatures:

 Alice:
 ```